 Rosie Weldon, one of the guests at the event, shared: ‘Autism is lonely.
 Being autistic is waking up to fight through another day, every day.
 It’s having a meltdown and picking yourself back up to face the world again.
 It’s being offered tissues by strangers as you try to drill through.
 The Autism Hero Awards showed me just how many people are in our corner.
 Fighting beside us, with us, for us.
 Fighting every day is hard.
 Knowing there are so many people in our corner, is overwhelmingly heart-warming.

-Nominations for 2020 will be open again soon so sign up to the AKO’s newsletter for updates to their work and future events.
+Nominations for 2020 will be open again soon so sign up to the AKO’s newsletter for updates on their work and future events.